Modern wind turbines are an evolution of traditional windmills. A collection of wind turbines in one location is referred to as a wind farm.

 - the blade assembly

-The tower sits in a steel reinforced concrete foundation – the dimensions of which depend on the size of the turbine.
-The foundation is a substantial structure as it is designed to ensure that the turbine can withstand very strong winds, however it is always below ground level and not visible once construction is complete.
+The turbine sits in a steel reinforced concrete foundation – the dimensions of which depend on the size of the turbine.
+The foundation is a substantial structure designed to ensure the turbine withstands very strong winds.
+It is always below ground level and not visible once construction is complete.

 Wind turbines generate electricity by using the natural power in the wind.
 A wind turbine’s blades are like an aeroplane wing: as the air flows past the blade it causes lift, which creates a turning force.

-Wind turbines have instruments on top of the nacelle, an anemometer and a wind vane, which respectively measure wind speed and direction.
+Wind turbines use an anemometer and a wind vane on top of the nacelle to judge the turbine’s best position.
 When the wind changes direction, motors turn the nacelle, and the blades along with it, to face into the wind (this movement is called yaw).
 The blades also ‘pitch’ or angle to ensure that the optimum amount of power is extracted from the wind.